RussellCanfield/az-func-nodev4-module-federation/README.md

 This repo is built upon the [Azure Functions Node V4 Programming Model](https://azure.microsoft.com/en-us/updates/public-preview-azure-functions-v4-programming-model-for-nodejs/) and demonstrates the ability to federate two different ways.

 -Federating from a CSR to the Azure Function SSR content.
--Federating from the Azure Function to a CSR app.
+-Federating from the Azure Function SSR to a CSR app.

-The AZ Func -> CSR is not fully configured due to cyclical dependencies with typescript project references.
-However, you just have to point the remote file of the CSR app, to the /api/chunks route in the Azure function.

-To run the SSR example:
+To run the example:

-If it doesn't exist, under the _api_ folder create _local.settings.json_ with the following content:
+If it doesn't exist, under the _shell/api_ folder create _local.settings.json_ with the following content:

 ```javascript
 {